davidmoten/odata-client/README.md

 The initial design for setting fields was via constructors with final fields but Msgraph Beta service goes for gold on the number of fields and well exceeds the JVM limit of 256 with the `Windows10GeneralConfiguration` entity.
 As a consequence we have private theoretically mutable fields and a protected no-arg constructor.
 In practice though the fields are not mutable as the only creation access is through a `builder()` or `with*(...)` which return new instances.

 ### PATCH support
 If choosing the JVM Http client (via `HttpURLConnection`) then the HTTP verb `PATCH` is not supported.
 However, if using this client and a `ProtocolException` is thrown then the client attempts the call using the special request header `X-HTTP-Override-Method` and the verb `POST`.
-Future `PATCH` calls will then use the alternative methods (for the runtime life of the application).
+The detection of the `ProtocolException` is cached and future `PATCH` calls will then use the alternative methods (for the runtime life of the application).

+## TODO
+* support OpenType (arbitrary extra fields get written)
+* support EntityContainer inheritance (maybe, no sample that I've found uses it so far)
+* support precision, scale (maybe)
+* support NavigationPropertyBindings (just a documentation nicety?
+Looks like it's just to indicate contains relationships)
+* more decoupling of model from presentation in generation
+* use annotations (docs) in javadoc
+* support functions
+* support actions
+* support `count`
+* support `raw`
+* support geographical primitive types (where's the spec?!!)
+* support references to other metadata files (imports)
+* auto-rerequest with odata.metadata=full header if Edm.Stream is read
+* support TypeDefinition